cs-education/sysbuild/README.md

 2. Deploy to [staging](http://cs-education.github.io/sys-staging/):
     `grunt deploy:staging`

+3. Test out the application in staging and ensure things work as expected.
+Once things look good, please announce in the chat room that you are going to deploy to production.

 4. Deploy to [production](http://cs-education.github.io/sys/):
     `grunt deploy:prod`

+### Further documentation
+See the [Wiki](https://github.com/cs-education/sysbuild/wiki) for information about the technology stack used, project road maps, learning resources, and other information.

 ## Credits
 See [CREDITS.md](CREDITS.md).

 ## License
-This project is licensed under a modified version of the University of Illinois/NCSA Open Source License.
-See [LICENSE.md](LICENSE.md) for license, attribution and other legal information.
+See [LICENSE.md](LICENSE.md) for copyright, license, attribution and other legal information.